NALTP/Rules/README.md

         - (3) Captain C begins with 80 TCA and ends with 6 TCA, or 7.5 pro-rated TCB (100/80\*6); and
         - (4) Captain D begins with 80 TCA and ends with 0 TCA, or 0 pro-rated TCB.
         - (5) The draft order would be: C, A, B/D (coinflip).
-    - (c) The team with the most prorated TCA will pick 1st in the 1st round.
+    - (c) The team with the most prorated TCA will receive the first pick in round 1.
     - (d) Teams will have 60 seconds to submit a snake pick.
 Failure to select a player will result in the top player from the draft packet being added to their roster.
     	- (1) Captains may choose to opt-out of participation in the snake draft.
 Those who do will receive the top player from the draft packet when it is their turn to pick.
     - (e) At the conclusion or each round the draft order is reversed.
 The last pick in round 1 will have the first pick in round 2 while the first pick in round 1 will have the last pick in round 2.